slowernews/wisdom-tldr/README.md

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*

 > *'Success is simple, but it is not easy.
 Success is nothing but the accumulation of [small things done consistently](#on-habits) over a long period of time.'*

+CHALLENGE: fear, not failure, is the biggest barrier to success.

+> *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*